Science and Technology

 As you prepare your Fulbright application, we encourage you to read the information on the Centers for Disease Control and Prevention’s website.

-For a list of U.S. Scholar Fulbright alumni who conducted projects in Argentina, click here.
+For a list of U.S. Scholar Fulbright alumni who conducted projects in Argentina, visit the Alumni Directory, here.

 Visit our Scholar Directory to view and search all Fulbright alumni.
 You can also learn more about Fulbright Alumni Ambassadors.